telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

 # AutoComplete Overview

 The [Kendo UI AutoComplete widget](http://demos.telerik.com/kendo-ui/autocomplete/index) provides suggestions depending on the typed text.

 It also allows multiple value entries.
 The suggestions shown by the widget can come from a local array or from a remote data service.

 ## Getting Started

 ### Initialize the AutoComplete

-Initialize the AutoComplete widget by using a jQuery selector.
+To initialize the AutoComplete widget, use a jQuery selector.

 ###### Example